opensearch-project/project-website/_posts/2023-03-02-q1-survey-results.md

 Here are some key insights from the Q1 survey:

-* We obtained our first NPS and UX health score, and will use these as a baseline to compare against results in future quarters.
+* We obtained our first NPS and UX health scores and will use these as a baseline against which to compare future results.
-* Previously, we were unsure about the split of *search* and *analytics* use cases and were curious if there was an overlap in the way users were utilizing OpenSearch.
-Around 1/3 (one-third) of the sample that took the survey in Q1 indicated that they used OpenSearch as *both a search and analytics solution*.
+* Previously, we were unsure about the split between *search* and *analytics* use cases and were curious whether there was an overlap in the way the community was using OpenSearch.
+Around 1/3 (one-third) of the Q1 survey sample indicated that they use OpenSearch as *both a search and analytics solution*.
 * Users identified with four roles in OpenSearch:
-  - _Infrastructure Set Up_ - responsible for deploying OpenSearch, for allocation of resources, responsible for allocation of initial resources, and any action that impacts the billing and usage or resources
+  - _Infrastructure Set Up_ -- Responsible for deploying OpenSearch, for allocation of resources, responsible for allocation of initial resources, and any action that impacts the billing and usage or resources
-  - _OpenSearch Admin_ - responsible for asset and user management on OpenSearch
+  - _OpenSearch Admin_ -- Responsible for asset and user management
-  - _Dashboard Creator or Data Producer_ - responsible for preparing data or dashboards for their own use or end user consumption
+  - _Dashboard Creator or Data Producer_ -- Responsible for preparing data or dashboards for their own use or end user consumption
-  - _Dashboard or Data Consumer_ - responsible for consuming data or dashboards
+  - _Dashboard or Data Consumer_ -- Responsible for consuming data or dashboards

-* While users do not use the above labels to self-identify, the motivations described in the survey for each of these roles resonated with them.
+* While users do not use these labels to self-identify, the motivations described in the survey for each of these roles resonated with them.
-* 48.8%, or almost half of the community members who took the survey, self-identified themselves to be in an *administrative* role and almost half of the sample associated with all four roles.
+* 48.8%, or almost half of the community members who took the survey, self-identified as being in an *administrative* role, and almost half of the sample self-identified with all 4 roles.
-* 34.1% self-identified themselves to be in an *infrastructure setup* role.
+* 34.1% self-identified as being in an *infrastructure setup* role.

 Based on these insights, we concluded that close to half of our users have complex needs that span across all four roles, from *infrastructure setup* to *administrative* to *producer* to *consumer*.
-Our offerings, therefore, should focus on providing consistent end-to-end workflows and transitions that enable users perform tasks seamlessly.
-This finding is also a good indication of the sample who accessed the survey on the OpenSearch website.
-In future quarters we intend to expand recruitment for the quarterly survey to the dashboard interface as well.
-This will help the OpenSearch team obtain feedback from dashboard users who are typically both *producers* and *consumers*.
+Our offerings, therefore, should focus on providing consistent end-to-end workflows and transitions that enable users to perform tasks seamlessly.
+This finding is also a good indication of the sample who accessed the survey on  OpenSearch.org.
+In future quarters we intend to expand recruitment for the quarterly survey to the OpenSearch Dashboards interface as well.
+This will help us obtain feedback from Dashboards users, who are typically both *producers* and *consumers*.

-In Q2 we want to get a deeper understanding of ways to improve user experience on OpenSearch.
+In Q2 we want to gain a deeper understanding of ways to improve the OpenSearch user experience.
 We want to understand what blockers our users face when setting up OpenSearch for themselves or others.
-The survey will allow users to provide feedback based on their self-selected roles.
-We also want to understand what blockers users have when dashboards are set up, shared, and consumed.
+We also want to understand what blockers users encounter when dashboards are set up, shared, and consumed.

-Check out the [OpenSearch website](https://opensearch.org/) or [forum](https://forum.opensearch.org/) in March and take part in our quarterly Q2 community survey.
+Check out [OpenSearch.org](https://opensearch.org/) or the [OpenSearch forum](https://forum.opensearch.org/) this month and take part in the Q2 community survey!
 If you are interested in participating in a deep-dive study, you’ll have the opportunity at the end of the survey to provide information on how we can reach you.
-As always, we welcome all community members to attend our bi-weekly [community meet-ups](https://forum.opensearch.org/t/opensearch-community-meeting-2023-0328/12531) where information on ongoing research studies are regularly announced.
+As always, we welcome all community members to attend our biweekly [community meetings](https://forum.opensearch.org/t/opensearch-community-meeting-2023-0328/12531), where information on ongoing research studies is shared regularly.

-We thank you for reading, and thanks for supporting OpenSearch!
+We thank you for reading and for supporting OpenSearch!

-The OpenSearch UX Team